 In announcing the "anti-terrorist" operation, the Interior Ministry said protesters elsewhere in the country had overrun government arms depots and seized weapons and munitions.
 Local media quoted officials as saying they fear those stockpiles are being transported to the capital for use by protesters trying to force Mr. Yanukovych from power.

-Security service chief Oleksandr Yakimenko said municipal buildings, security offices and arms depots had been raided around the country.
+Security service chief Oleksandr Yakimenko said Wednesday that municipal buildings, security offices and arms depots had been raided around the country.
 He said 1,500 firearms and 100,000 rounds of ammunition had wound up "in the hands of criminals" over the previous 24 hours.

 Anti-government protests have been building for weeks, with activists calling for Mr. Yanukovych's ouster after he backed away from a trade deal with the European Union in favor of closer ties with Russia.

 In Moscow, the Kremlin announced that President Vladimir Putin was sending his human rights ombudsman, Vladimir Lukin, to Ukraine to mediate talks between President Yanukovych and the opposition.
 According to the Kremlin, the step was taken at the Ukrainian president's request.

 On Wednesday, Kremlin spokesman Dmitry Peskov condemned the deadly Ukraine protests as a "coup attempt."
 He denied claims President Putin was giving advice to Ukraine's president on how to handle the crisis and reiterated Moscow would not interfere with Ukraine's internal affairs.